Konzisam/Gender_Detection_by_Speech/README.md

-Project in Matlab: Gender Detection by speech using support vercor machines
+Project in Matlab: Gender Detection by speech using support vector machines